-- Assume a node r has two children u and v with u being visited before v using some move ordering. - ullet Further assume u produced a new bound bound. - ullet Assume node v has a child w. - If the value new returned from w can cause a range conflict with bound, then branches of v later than w are cut. - \blacksquare This means as long as the "relative" ordering of u and v are good enough, then we can have some cut-off. - There is no need for r to have the best move ordering.
+- Assume a node r has two children u and v with u being visited before v using some move ordering. - Further assume u produced a new bound bound. - lacksquare Assume node v has a child w. - If the value new returned from w can cause a range conflict with bound, then branches of v later than w are cut. - This means as long as the "relative" ordering of u and v is good enough, then we can have a cut-off. - There is no need to have a perfect ordering to enable cut-off to happen.